GandhiCloudLab/wcare/readme.md

 1. Make changes to the files anywhere.

+Ex: By default it points to the im-memory database, you can point to the external database by updating the file `src/main/resources/application.properties`

 2. Run the below command to compile it using maven
 ```
       mvn clean package